Ever notice that your stock levels don’t match your records?

-- Advantages: Lower cost.
+- Advantage: Lower cost.

-- Disadvantages: Prone to human error.
+- Disadvantage: Prone to human error.

-With an electronic physical inventory count, store associates use both a barcode scanner and POS system to count stock faster and more accurately than is possible with manual counting.
+With an electronic physical inventory count, store associates use both a bar code scanner and POS system to count stock faster and more accurately than is possible with manual counting.
 As a store associate scans each item, the inventory level for that SKU is recorded electronically.

-Not only does this drastically reduce the risk of over (or under) counting, it also provides a digital record of each inventory count which can then be compared to inventory levels listed in the POS system for faster reconciliation.
+Not only does this drastically reduce the risk of over (or under) counting, it also provides a digital record of each inventory count, which can then be compared to inventory levels listed in the POS system for faster reconciliation.

 - Advantages: Lowers risk of over- or under-counting.

-- Disadvantages: Still time consuming and requires staff to complete.
+- Disadvantages: Still time-consuming and requires staff to complete.

 Cycle counts (also referred to as partial inventory counts) are an inventory management technique where retailers only count inventory for a particular category of products rather than doing a full stock check.